beaverbuilder/documentation/beaver-builder/developer/custom-modules/20-module-aliases.md

 ] );
 ```
 ## Themer Example
-Here's an example from Themer that creates a Module alias of the Heading module to create an Archive Title Module without having to write a module from scratch.
+This creates a Module alias of the Heading module to create an Archive Title Module without having to write a module from scratch.

 ```
-/**
- * Heading module alias for the archive title.
- *
- * @since 1.0
- */
 FLBuilder::register_module_alias( 'fl-archive-title', array(
 	'module'      => 'heading',
 	'name'        => __( 'Archive Title', 'bb-theme-builder' ),